ITM Library Newsletter 2012

 e-Journals and e-Books in Cebam Digital Library for Health

-The ITM Library has recently licenced a large electronic journal package via Cebam, the Belgian Evidence-based Medicine Center.
+Since 2011 the ITM Library licences a large electronic journal package via Cebam, the Belgian Evidence-based Medicine Center.
 This rich and diverse collection includes a.o.:

 - 700 additional Elsevier journals, including e.g. Social Science and Medicine and Journal of Clinical Epidemiology.